davidstrauss/webdis/README.markdown

 	* Timeout on the redis side: 503 Service Unavailable.
 	* Missing key: 404 Not Found.
 	* Unauthorized command (disabled in config file): 403 Forbidden.
+	* Custom content-type with command lacking a string or number response: 400 Bad Request.

 # Command format
 The URI `/COMMAND/arg0/arg1/.../argN.ext` executes the command on Redis and returns the response to the client.
 GET and POST are supported: